xames3/smart/docs/source/projects/xsnumpy.rst

             rows = ",\n       ".join(
                 [f"[{', '.join(map(str, row))}]" for row in self._data] )
-            return f"array([\n       {rows}\n], dtype={str(self.dtype)})"
+            return f"array([{rows}], dtype={str(self.dtype)})"

 Then the 3D arrays... and it broke again.

-That's when it hit me: this wasn't just about formatting strings.
+That's when it hit me, this wasn't just about formatting strings.
 I needed a proper solution that would work with any number of dimensions.
 A few days later, I found myself deep into recursive logic and multi-dimensional `indexing`_, all for what I believed was an "easy peasy" print function.

-What started as a laid-back attempt to rework :py:func:`repr` turned out to be a masterclass in designing for generality.
-This struggle taught me something
-profound: what seems super simple on the surface often hides massive complexity underneath.
+What started as a laid-back attempt to rework :meth:`__repr__ <object.__repr__>`  turned out to be a masterclass in designing for generality.
+This struggle taught me something profound, what seems super simple on the surface often hides massive complexity underneath.

 Printing a NumPy array from scratch was a rabbit hole!!!